ErikHumphrey/cardwar/README.md

 ![Initial interface](http://i.imgur.com/8vpEwB8.png)

 The game uses the standard deck of 52 French playing cards.
 Click on your deck or "Start game" to shuffle the deck and draw a card.
-The computer will draw their card as well.
+The computer will reveal their card as well.

 You gain points depending on the value of your card compared to the computer's.